ablanco1950/DetectSpeedLicensePlate_Yolov8_Filters_PaddleOCR/README.md

 prepared to work with the attached Traffic IP Camera video.mp4 test video

-ID 3 and ID4 are the same car, once identified as car and another as truck.
+ID 2 and ID 3 are the same car, once identified as car and another as truck.

 ID -1 is a false detection of tracker